RORK LABJP

 Will Rork Max's $200 a Month Pay for Itself?
 Decide It With a Formula

-When you are torn over committing to Rork Max at $200 a month, here is a break-even formula and a tiny copy-paste script to decide by the numbers instead of by feel, with notes from indie development.
+When you are torn over Rork Max at $200 a month, here is a break-even formula, a script that runs a sensitivity analysis, and a way to judge the timing by three months of buildup rather than a single month—with notes from indie development.

 📚RECOMMENDED BOOKS